St. Anthony, St. Anthony .... Patron Saint of Lost Things

 🎁Also makes for a fun and unique gift

-Did you enjoy this story about the patron saint of lost items?
+Did you enjoy this story about St. Anthony of Padua, the patron saint of lost things?
 Sign up for free to receive a new saint story delivered to your inbox every Sunday.